SmokedRhombus/MO-IT101-Group-10/README.md

 # MotorPH Payroll System

-A command line Java application for **MotorPH's Payroll Module** made by Group 10 that presents employee information and calculates salaries with government mandated deductions, built as a single `.java` file with no OOP concepts and no external libraries.
+A command line Java application for **MotorPH** made by MO-IT101 Group 10 that presents employee information and calculates salaries with government mandated deductions, built as a single `.java` file with no OOP concepts and no external libraries.

-## Members

-- **Miguel Dominic E. Roa**
-- **Kreskin Bejoc**
-- **Carlos Louis Acula**
-- **April Joyce Abejo**

 ---
+##Members
+Miguel Dominic E. Roa
+Kreskin Bejoc
+Carlos Louis Acula
+April Joyce Abejo

 ## Features

-- **View Employee Information** — displays all employee details (Employee #, Name, Birthday, Address, Government IDs, Position, Salary, etc.)
-- **View Monthly Payroll for an Employee** — generates a full payroll slip for a chosen employee and month
-- **View All Employees Payroll Summary** — displays a payroll table for all 34 employees for a chosen month
-- **Data coverage: June – December 2024**
+**Login System**
+- Requires a username and password to access the program
+- Two roles: `employee` and `payroll_staff`, each with a different menu
+- Wrong credentials immediately terminate the program

+**Employee role** — view personal info only (Employee #, Name, Birthday)

+**Payroll Staff role** — process payroll for one or all employees, displaying all cutoffs from June to December 2024 with full deduction breakdowns

 ---